 Yoga stretches not only your muscles but all of the soft tissues of your body.
 That includes ligaments, tendons, and the fascia sheath that surrounds your muscles.
-And no matter your level of yoga, you most likely will see benefits in a very short period of time.
-In one study, participants had up to 35% improvement in flexibility after only eight weeks of yoga.
+And no matter your level, you most likely will see benefits in a very short period of time.
+In one study, participants had up to 35% improvement in flexibility after only eight weeks of classes.
 The greatest gains were in shoulder and trunk flexibility.

 Yoga and Strength Training

-Some styles of yoga, such as ashtanga and power yoga, are more vigorous than others.
+Some styles such as ashtanga and power are more vigorous than others.
 Practicing one of these styles will help you improve muscle tone.
-My wife teaches a strength class at her Hp-Yoga Studio her in Omaha.
-Let me tell you, she is one strong lady.
-She doesn’t need help opening jars at our house.

-But even less vigorous styles of yoga, such as Iyengar or hatha, which focuses on less movement and more precise alignment in poses, can provide strength and endurance benefits.
+But even less vigorous styles of yoga, such as sunrise and chair, which focuses on less movement and more precise alignment in poses, can provide strength and endurance benefits.

 Many of the poses, such as downward dog, upward dog, and the plank pose, build upper-body strength.
 This becomes crucial as people age.
 The standing poses, especially if you hold them for several long breaths, build strength in your hamstrings, quadriceps, and abdominal muscles.
 Poses that strengthen the lower back include upward dog and the chair pose.
 When practiced correctly, nearly all poses build core strength in the deep abdominal muscles.